 In addition to this Camper Parent Handbook, we have a resource page for parents on our website:

-https://avcamp.org/parents-corner/
+avcamp.org/parents-corner/

-We also have After-Camp Resources available for Campers, Parents, Clergy/Parish Youth Workers, as well as a summary of our Morning Program Christian Education curriculum on our website.
+We also have After-Camp Resources available for Campers, Parents, Clergy/Parish Youth Workers.
 These resources exist to help process the experience of camp.

-Please visit: https://avcamp.org/parents-corner/after-camp-resources/
+Please visit: avcamp.org/parents-corner/after-camp-resources/